yoctoproject/poky/documentation/migration-guides/migration-4.3.rst

 Code can now know which layer a recipe is coming from through the newly added :term:`FILE_LAYERNAME` variable and the ``layer-<layername> override``.
 This is being used for enabling QA checks on a per layer basis.
-For existing code this has the side effect that the QA checks will apply to things being bbappended to recipes from other layers.
-Those other layers would need to have patch upstream status entries for patches being bbappended for example.
+For existing code this has the side effect that the QA checks will apply to recipes being bbappended from other layers - for example, patches added through such bbappends will now need to have the "Upstream-Status" specified in the patch header.

 .. _migration-4.3-compiling-changes: